\

 By joining efforts across Europe, the Mission on Cancer together with the Europe’s Beating Cancer Plan will provide a better understanding of cancer, allow for earlier diagnosis and optimise treatment and improve cancer patients’ quality of life during and beyond their cancer treatment.

 The Cancer Mission Implementation Plan aims to be the operational blueprint for how the Commission will deliver on the overall objective of the Mission on Cancer, providing an operational course of action across the four objectives.
-It specifies the main actions to be undertaken over the lifetime of the Mission, with an emphasis on the first three years (2021-2023).
+It specifies the main actions to be undertaken over the lifetime of the Mission.

 The Commission invites researchers and innovators as well as citizens and all interested stakeholders to take part in the Mission on Cancer.
 Information on the Cancer Mission calls can be consulted on the Funding & Tenders Portal.
 Forthcoming and open calls under the Cancer Mission are published here.